Alicepinch/everything-vegan/README.md

 10. In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".

-11. In the fields fill out the following:
+11. In the fields fill out the following and save:

 | Key | Value |
  --- | ---